 brothers, sisters or their partners

-You will only get the housing element for up to 2 months if it's unreasonable to expect you to return home within a month.
-Discuss this with your work coach before you go.
+You will only get the housing element for up to 2 months if the DWP accept that it is not reasonable to expect you to return home within the first month.

 Medical treatment abroad

 You can get the housing element for up to 6 months if the only reason you're abroad is so that you, your partner or child can receive medical treatment or care.